menschel-d/meta-barebox/doc/ref-manual.rst

 BAREBOX_CONFIG
-    The configuration for the Kconfig build system to use when building barebox.
+    The configuration for the `kbuild` build system to use when building barebox.

     Default value: ``""``